RxLaboratory/Ramses/src-docs/docs/addons/maya.md

 # Get the ramses instance
 ramses = ram.Ramses.instance()

-def updateAsset(item, status):
+def updateAsset(item, status, step):
     """Callback used to update Assets only"""
     # The item must be a RamAsset
     if item.itemType() != ram.ItemType.ASSET:
         return

-    # Now we can do what we need using the RamAsset object and the RamStatus object
+    # Now we can do what we need using the RamAsset object, the RamStatus object and the RamStep object
-    doSomething( item.shortName(), item.group(), status.completionRatio, status.user)
+    doSomething( item.shortName(), item.group(), status.completionRatio, status.user, step.shortName())
     # etc.

 def updateShot(item, filePath, publishFolderPath):